juandesi/mqtt-connector/docs/operations/publish.md

   Using Transform Message
   ===
-  If needed, you can take advantage of metadata by creating a variable (in this case called props) and mapping the values to necessary properties.
-Once created the variable can be referenced from the properties parameter in the publish operation.
+  If needed, you can take advantage of metadata by creating a variable (in this case called 'props') and mapping the values to necessary properties.
+Once created, the variable can be referenced from the properties parameter in the publish operation.
   {: .fs-2 }

 ![publish-properties]({{ site.baseurl }}/images/publish-properties.png)